Your Access to the Exclusive

 • How can I invest?

 You must meet the professional investor requirements pursuant to the Swiss Financial Services Act to be eligible to invest.
 This generally requires (1) proven financial experience and at least CHF 500,000 of financial assets or (2) at least CHF 2 million of financial assets.
-Feel free to contact us on support@partasio.com if you have any questions about these requirements.

 • What is the minimum investment?